 The sign above, 'Book,' can be seen in many of Shenzhen's business and shopping districts.

 This one is in downtown Futian.
 It signals a space covering several thousand square feet devoted to books and reading.
 You can also find books in English, although the majority are in Chinese.

 The books cover a huge variety of topics in both fiction and non-fiction.
-If you love books, as I do, this could become one of your favorite places to be on any day of the week as, just like most Chinese retailers, the bookshops are open Sunday to Saturday.
+If you love books, as I do, this could become one of your favorite places to be on any day of the week as, just like most Chinese retailers, the bookshops are open from Sunday to Saturday.

 A Great Place for English Books

-EON books was a fantastic find!
+EON Books was a fantastic find!